UnityFoundation-io/Libre311/frontend/README.md

 ### Background Image

 The image used in the background of the app is located in `frontend/src/lib/backgroundImage.jpg`.
-If you want to change the background image, remove the current `backgroundImage.jpg`, and put a new image in this directory in it's place (remember to rename the new file to `backgroundImage`).
+To change the background image, remove the current `backgroundImage.jpg`, and put a new image in it's place (remember to rename the new file to `backgroundImage`).

 ***Notice**: The image should be in a portrait orientation, ideally with a high resolution.*

+### Logo

+The image used for the company logo is located in `frontend/src/lib/logo.webp`.
+To change the logo, remove the current `logo.webp`, and put a new image in it's place (remember to rename the new file to `logo`).

 ### Footer